We are here to help.

 - Don't Install It if you have concerns - If you suspect that something is defective or wrong, don't install it.
 Give us a call or send us an email and we'll go over the details and figure out if something isn't right - and we'll make it so.

-Deductions/costs that may apply to your return:
+There are some deductions/costs that may apply to your return:

 - Returns submitted for refund, exchange, or credit must be in like-new condition and include all original parts, manuals, accessories, packaging, and bonus items.
 Deductions for reduced value or replacement components will be applied if this is not the case.